Our March Grants were awarded to:

 What makes a successful grant?

 Our community panel is looking for applications that will make a positive difference to members of the local community.
-As a guide, applications to fund things that have longevity and a far reaching impact are more likely to be successful than applications for one-off events or items that can only be used once.
-Applications for venue hire, travel costs or marketing materials will not be considered.
+As a guide, applications to fund things that have longevity, breakdown of costs and a far reaching impact are more likely to be successful than applications for one-off events or items that can only be used once.
+Applications for venue hire, rent, staff, travel costs or marketing materials will not be considered.

 How do I apply for a grant?